Loachapoka, Alabama: Culture

-Loachapoka was home to two fall festivals, both held on the same day each fall—the annual Syrup Sopping Day [to the South of Highway 14] and the Lee County Historical Fair [at Pioneer Park, to the north of Highway 14.]
-Many fairgoers were not aware of the fact that they are actually attending two celebrations of area history.
+Loachapoka was home to two fall festivals, both held on the same day each fall—the annual Syrup Sopping Day [to the south of Highway 14] and the Lee County Historical Fair [at Pioneer Park, to the north of Highway 14.]
+Many fairgoers were not aware that they were actually attending two celebrations of area history.
 The Syrup Sop featured the making of syrup in traditional methods from sorghum and ribbon cane.
 The Historical Fair featured life in the 1850s in east central Alabama.
 The two festivals were combined into one named Pioneer Day.
 Combined, the two events attract more than 20,000 people to Loachapoka annually.
-Loachapoaka is the home town of country music singer Freddie Hart.
+Loachapoaka is the hometown of country music singer Freddie Hart.

-The Lee County Historical Society Museum is located in an 1845 general store in the Loachapoka historic district, located at "Pioneer Park," a six and-a-half-acre park of 9 buildings and 5 gardens reminiscent of the 1850s in east central Alabama.
+The Lee County Historical Society Museum is located in an 1845 general store in the Loachapoka historic district, located at "Pioneer Park," a six and-a-half-acre park of nine buildings and five gardens reminiscent of the 1850s in east central Alabama.